Skip to content

 One could also define this model by simply returning a string that contained the SQL query of the SQL-based example.
 Strings used as pre/post-statements or return values in Python-based models will be parsed into SQLGlot expressions, which means that SQLMesh will still be able to understand them semantically and thus provide information such as column-level lineage.

-Note: Since python models have access to the macro evaluation context (MacroEvaluator), they can also access model schemas through its columns_to_types method.
+Since python models have access to the macro evaluation context (MacroEvaluator), they can also access model schemas through its columns_to_types method.

 @model decorator

-The @model decorator is the Python equivalent of the MODEL DDL.
-In addition to model metadata and configuration information, one can also set the keyword arguments pre_statements and post_statements to a list of SQL strings and/or SQLGlot expressions to define the pre/post-statements of the model, respectively.
+In addition to model metadata and configuration information, one can also set the keyword arguments pre_statements, post_statements and on_virtual_update to a list of SQL strings and/or SQLGlot expressions to define the pre/post-statements and on-virtual-update-statements of the model, respectively.

 Automatic dependencies